proxmox/proxmox-backup/docs/administration-guide.rst

 ~~~~~~~~~~~~~~

 The regular creation of backups is a necessary step to avoid data
 loss.
 More important, however, is the restoration.
-Be sure to perform
+It is good practice to perform
-periodic recovery tests to ensure that you can access your data in
+periodic recovery tests to ensure that you can access the data in
 case of problems.

-First, you need to find the snapshot you want to restore.
+First, you need to find the snapshot which you want to restore.
 The snapshot
-command gives you a list of all snapshots on the server:
+command gives a list of all snapshots on the server:

 .. code-block:: console